mr082844/Investigations_into_Universal_Specificity/README.md

 1. What is time?
 2. Implications of a USF
 3. Inducing the Cause of Kinetic Time Dilation
-4. Relativisitic Specific Energy Model
+4. Relativistic Specific Energy Model
 5. The Effect of a Time Dilation Gradient
 6. Inducing the Cause of Total Time Dilation & Its Relation to Total Specific Energy
 7. Relating Specific Energy to Energy